AITGmbH/AIT.Taskboard/Doc/Taskboard.Quickstart.md

 state to another.
 Dropping a work item on a state is only possible if the work items state model supports switching to that state.

-For each backlog item a summary is shown which we refer to as <span id="RowSummary" class="anchor"></span>Row Summary.
+For each backlog item a summary is shown which we refer to as Row Summary.
 The row summary shows a bar that reflects the values for each state.
 Which value to consider can be configured in the Settings dialog (See 4.4 Edit )